1 Day Inca Trail to Machu Picchu Trip Details

 - Upgrade to Vistadome: $67 USD per person (Return only)

 - Stay the night in Aguas Calientes 2*3*or 4* hotel.
-(We will arrange your return train back to Cusco for the next day)
+(We will arrange your return train back to Cusco for the next day, however you need to book your own hotel)

-**** The short Inca trail to Machu Picchu is almost always available year round except when it is closed in February for maintenance — This trek takes you into Machu Picchu by walking through the SUN GATE like in the ancient times, you will explore some amazing Inca ruins along the way like Wiñay Wayna Inca City.
+**** The Short Inca Trail to Machu Picchu 2 days & 1 night is almost always available year round except when it is closed in February for maintenance — This trek takes you into Machu Picchu by walking through the SUN GATE like in the ancient times, you will explore some amazing Inca ruins along the way like Wiñay Wayna Inca City.

 CHECK YOUR SHORT INCA TRAIL TREK AVAILABILITY BY CLICKING ON MONTH OF YOUR CHOICE!